vitpia/markdown-cv/index.md

 ## Invited talks
 `2020`
-__Terwijl we praten__.
+__Neurale processen tijdens het spreken__.
 Werkverband Amsterdamse Psycholinguïsten Symposium.
 Amsterdam, the Netherlands.
 January, 2020.

 `2019`
 __The effects of head and neck tumours on neurocognition before and after treatment__.
 Autumn Conference of the Dutch Workgroup for Head and Neck Tumours.
 Maastricht, the Netherlands.
 October, 2019.